emilypa/DataProductsAssignment1/README.md

 # DataProductsAssignment1
-The first assignment in the Developing Data Products Coursera
+The first assignment in the Developing Data Products Coursera.
+To see the compiled HTML file, follow this link: https://emilypa.github.io/DataProductsAssignment1/.